caseyg/awesome/TOPICS.md

 *   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login page and Admin panel out of the box.

-*   [keystonejs/keystone](https://github.com/keystonejs/keystone) - The most powerful headless CMS for Node.js — built with GraphQL and React
+*   [keystonejs/keystone](https://github.com/keystonejs/keystone) - The superpowered headless CMS for Node.js — built with GraphQL and React

 *   [ParabolInc/parabol](https://github.com/ParabolInc/parabol) - Free online agile retrospective meeting tool